ytdl-org/youtube-dl/README.md

                              %(extractor)s for the provider (youtube, metacafe,
                              etc), %(id)s for the video id and %% for a literal percent.
 Use - to output to stdout.
+    --restrict-filenames     Avoid some characters such as "&" and spaces in filenames
     -a, --batch-file FILE    file containing URLs to download ('-' for stdin) -w, --no-overwrites      do not overwrite files
     -c, --continue           resume partially downloaded files